-Deron encouraged me to purchase another female GSD, with different blood, to train to run with me out here while I ride my Bicycle.
+Deron encouraged me to purchase another female GSD, with different blood line from Working Lines, to train to run with me out here while I ride my Bicycle.
 I waited.
 I put it off.
 It hurt too much to think about.

 Then.
 I did.
 These photos were taken at the Air Port the day that Tabaliah arrived here from FL 2016-12-04.

-There will be a lot of training and growing time before Tabaliah will join me for a Run on the Prairie...but we are working toward that.
+There was a lot of training and growing time before Tabaliah could join me for a Run on the Prairie...but it was well worth waiting for.

-She will also learn to work while attached to the Bicycle Springer for trips with us to town and to the Michelson Trail.
-I am looking forward to that!
+She also learned to work while attached to the Bicycle Springer for trips with us to town and to the Michelson Trail.
+I am looking forward to more of just that!

-Not only this, but she will also enjoy Backpacking, Camping, Pulling Sleds and Wagons....hopefully become my 'Shadow Dog'.
+Not only this, but she also enjoys Backpacking, Camping, Pulling Sleds and Wagons....has become my 'Shadow Dog'.

-Since Tabaliah is 'slated' to be my Bicycle Buddy...we are taking her 'growth photos' next to a Bicycle Wheel.
+Since Tabaliah was 'slated' to be my Bicycle Buddy...we took her 'growth photos' next to a Bicycle Wheel.
 You can see more about Tabaliah on her ever growing Page here on this website, Navigation at right.